Loading Audio...

 Conclusion

 Congratulations!
-You’ve created no-code APIs through Clarity’s Distributor Validations object and explored receiving webhook responses from third parties using its mapped field values and associated APIs.
+You’ve created no-code APIs through Clarity’s Distributor KYC Verification object and explored receiving webhook responses from third parties using its mapped field values and associated APIs.

 Next, you’ll learn about producing custom APIs with fine-grained control over endpoints and business logic.